Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

 Betamethasone was negative in the bacterial mutagenicity assay (Salmonella typhimurium and Escherichia coli), and in the mammalian cell mutagenicity assay (CHO/HGPRT).
 It was positive in the in vitro human lymphocyte chromosome aberration assay, and equivocal in the in vivo mouse bone marrow micronucleus assay.
-This pattern of response is similar to that of dexamethasone and hydrocortisone.

-DIPROLENE® AF Cream 0.05% is supplied in 15-g (NDC 0085-0517-01) and 50-g (NDC 0085-0517-04) tubes; boxes of one.
+Diprolene AF Cream 0.05% is a white cream supplied in 15-g (NDC 0085-0517-01) and 50-g (NDC 0085-0517-04) tubes.

 Store at 25°C (77°F); excursions permitted to 15-30°C (59-86°F) [see USP Controlled Room Temperature].

-Manufactured for: Merck Sharp & Dohme Corp., a subsidiary of
+Distributed by: Merck Sharp & Dohme Corp., a subsidiary of

 MERCK & CO., INC., Whitehouse Station, NJ 08889, USA

 DIPROLENE® AF (DIH-pro-leen)